TillMacher/apscale_gui/README.md

-# apscale graphical user interface
+# APSCALE graphical user interface
-Advanced Piepline for Simple yet Comprehensive AnaLysEs of DNA metabarcoding data
+Advanced Pipeline for Simple yet Comprehensive AnaLysEs of DNA metabarcoding data

 ## Introduction
 The Apscale Graphical User Interface is a metabarcoding pipeline that handles the most common tasks in metabarcoding